farhad-mahmud/AI-FlashCard/README.md

 🧑‍💻 Author

 Farhad Mahmud
-🎓 Computer Science Engineering Student
+Computer Science Engineering Student
-💬 Passionate about AI, NLP, and intelligent learning systems
+Passionate about AI, NLP, and intelligent learning systems

 ⭐ Show Your Support

-If you like this project, give it a ⭐ on GitHub — it helps others discover it!
+If you like this project, give it a star on GitHub — it helps others discover it!